Conditioning of Random Block Subdictionaries with Applications to Block-Sparse Recovery and Regression: Application: Recovery of Block-Sparse Signals from Noiseless Measurements

-Next, we comment on the tightness of the scaling on the number of nonzero entries in Theorem~\ref{thm:l12} and Corollary~\ref{thm:l1}.
-Assuming appropriate conditions on statistical properties of $\beta$ and (intra-/inter-block) coherence of $\Phi$ are satisfied, both results allow for the number of nonzero entries to scale like $O(n/\log p)$ for dictionaries $\Phi$ that are ``approximately'' tight frames \cite{Bajwa.Pezeshki.FF2012}: $\|\Phi\|_2^2 \approx p/n$.
-This suggests a near-optimal nature of both results (modulo perhaps $\log$ factors) as one cannot expect better than linear scaling of the number of nonzero entries as a function of the number of observations.
-In particular, existing literature on frame theory \cite{BCM12} can be leveraged to specialize these results for oft-used classes of random dictionaries (e.g., Gaussian, random partial Fourier) and to establish that in such cases the scaling of our guarantee matches that obtained using nonverifiable conditions such as the restricted isometry property \cite{Rudelson.Vershynin.CPAM2008,CandesRIP}.
+Next, we comment on the scaling of the number of nonzero entries in Theorem~\ref{thm:l12}.
+Assuming the size of the blocks $m = O(1)$ and appropriate conditions on statistical properties of $\beta$ and intra-/inter-block coherences of $\Phi$ are satisfied, Theorem~\ref{thm:l12} allows for the number of nonzero entries to scale like $O(n/\log p)$ for dictionaries $\Phi$ that satisfy $\overline{\mu}_B^2 = O(m/n)$ \cite{Calderbank.etal.ACHA2015} and that are ``approximately'' tight frames \cite{Bajwa.Pezeshki.FF2012}, $\|\Phi\|_2^2 \approx p/n$.
+This suggests a near-optimal nature of Theorem~\ref{thm:l12} (modulo perhaps $\log$ factors) for sufficiently well-behaved dictionaries as one cannot expect better than linear scaling of the number of nonzero entries as a function of the number of observations.
+In particular, existing literature on frame theory \cite{BCM12} can be leveraged to specialize the results of Theorem~\ref{thm:l12} and Corollary~\ref{thm:l1} for oft-used classes of random dictionaries (e.g., Gaussian, random partial Fourier) and to establish that in such cases the scaling of our guarantees matches that obtained using nonverifiable conditions such as the restricted isometry property \cite{Rudelson.Vershynin.CPAM2008,CandesRIP}.

 Additionally, we note that when Corollary~\ref{thm:l1} is specialized to the case of (approximately) tight frames we obtain average-case guarantees somewhat similar to the ones reported in \cite[Theorem 14]{Tropp.ACHA2008}.
 The main difference between the two results is the role that the coherence $\mu(\Phi)$ plays in the guarantees.
 In \cite[Theorem 14]{Tropp.ACHA2008}, the maximum allowable sparsity $k$ is required to be inversely proportional to $\mu^2(\Phi)$.
-In contrast, we assert that the maximum allowable sparsity scaling is not fundamentally determined by the coherence.
+In contrast, we assert that the maximum allowable sparsity scaling is not fundamentally determined by the (column-wise) coherence $\mu(\Phi)$.
 Numerical experiments reported in the following section suggest that this is indeed the case.